albertomh/DepositDuck-api/README.md

 DepositDuck uses the `speculum` frontend toolkit.
 This is a distribution of Bootstrap 5 customised to use the project's palette which lives at [albertomh/speculum](https://github.com/albertomh/speculum).
-`speculum` also includes ready-to-use minified versions of Bootstrap Icons and htmx.
+`speculum` also includes ready-to-use minified versions of Bootstrap Icons, htmx and Alpine.js.

 `speculum` static assets are hosted in a public Cloudflare R2 bucket with CORS enabled to allow GET from `localhost:8000`.

+#### JavaScript

+Pages should be built in a HTML-first way, progressively enhanced with CSS and JavaScript.
+Small scripts are defined in `depositduck/web/static/src/js/`.
+Run the `just build_js` recipe to have `esbuild` bundle all files into `depositduck/web/static/dist/js/main.min.js`.
+Namespace custom functionality under the `window.depositduck` object, eg. `window.depositduck.dashboard.welcome`

 ## Test